thwill1000/mmb4l/README.md

 export SDL_AUDIODRIVER=alsa
 ```

+If you want to run MMB4L without any audio support at all (e.g. inside a Docker container where configuring SDL audio is more trouble than it is worth) set `OPTION AUDIO OFF`.

 ## 3. How do I run it ?

  * Type `mmbasic` at the Linux shell and it should show the start banner and display a BASIC command prompt: